Sjeiti/ronvalstarnl/src/data/markdown/post_custom-eslint-rules.md

 The return value in the `create` method is where most of the magic happens.
 In this particular example comments are retrieved and tested against a regex.

 The used callback is `CallExpression`.
 The ESLint documentation simply assumes we all know how this magic works and does not really elaborate.
-So I'll give it a shot.
-Properties of the return object are callback methods named for points in a structure called AST.
+So I'll try: properties of the return object are callback methods named for points in a structure called AST.

 ### What is AST?